hyprland-community/pyprland/site/scratchpads.md

 > If `position` is not provided, the window is placed according to `margin` on one axis and centered on the other.
 >
 > Hide animations then slide away from the configured coordinates — not from wherever the window was last manually moved or tiled.
-> This ensures consistent hide/show animations regardless of any manual positioning of the window.

 ### `margin` <ConfigBadges plugin="scratchpads" option="margin" /> {#config-margin}